SPATIOTEMPORAL

 SPATIAL – Motion, intent and human awareness.

-TEMPORAL – Predictions, causality and future world state.
+TEMPORAL – Future-state predictions, causality and consequence.

 We believe these are the missing middle stack Physical AI needs to interact safely around humans.